 Assignment specific training will be provided as needed.
-All oiled wildlife rehabilitation volunteers will be required to complete, at a minimum, a four-hour safety training course offered by Tri-State Bird Rescue & Research, Inc, consisting of a two-hour presentation followed by two-hour hands-on training addressing potential hazards that occur at a wildlife rehabilitation facility.
+Any oiled wildlife rehabilitation volunteers will be required to complete, at a minimum, a four-hour safety training course offered by Tri-State Bird Rescue & Research, Inc, consisting of a two-hour presentation followed by two-hour hands-on training addressing potential hazards that occur at a wildlife rehabilitation facility.

 Contact for this training is: XXX XXXX – Senior Coordinator (XXX) XXX-XXXX ext:XX